History in different ways...

 This experience or the "discovery" from 1975 changed my life.
 I found a passion here!
 Talking about motivation - that is the top version!
 What can I then say about my strategic decisions 1959 and 1963?
 They became partly wrong, because I have learnt too little in the human knowledge area.
 Today I see the blue thread in my life: I have taken three big bad decisions in my life and I will use the rest of my life to help other people to avoid such mistakes.
 I will probably never be retired - I am instead a passionaire;-) Moreover, the research says that people are happier, when they help other people compared to only care about themselves.
 Giving is better than taking, BUT of course there should be a balance in the long run...

 1986 I started to develop a personality test

 It was good conditions to develop the questionnaire for the busguides, because it was done a detailed assessment after each journey.
 We saw clear patterns for good guides.
 We also figured out how you should be as a good guide in the different countries.
 How?
 Well, The Alpes and their cultures differ.
-E.g. in Italy The Alpes and the culture are more “cosy”.
+E.g. in in the Italian alpes and the culture are more “cosy”.
 That attracted the travellers, so the guides should be like that too.

 To choose a lifepartner...